January 10, 2021

 About 35 years ago, I started using heart rate data as a guide and the heart rate monitor as my companion for all my workouts.
 I used it to train and qualify for the 1984 USA Olympic Marathon Women’s Trials.
 Along with 200 of the fastest marathoners in America, I ran the qualifying time of…

-USC Tennis: Player Development & using technology including Heart Zones System Kevin Epley has elevated three women’s college tennis programs into the top 10 national rankings during his career.
-Now in his fourth year at South Carolina, and twelfth year overall as a head coach, Epley’s unique training methods focus on player development, and the…
+USC Tennis: Player Development & using technology including Heart Zones Move Solution Kevin Epley has elevated three women’s college tennis programs into the top 10 national rankings during his career.
+Now in his fourth year at South Carolina, and twelfth year overall as a head coach, Epley’s unique training methods focus on player development, and…

 Losing Weight after 40 is Easier than Running a Marathon Today I received a message from a training partner, who said to me: “I think there’s something wrong with my body.
 It used to be easier to lose weight and that’s seeming to change.
 I’ve been working my ass off, working out for a month,…